Gallo Center Repertory Company

 Noelle Souza (Costume Designer)

-Noelle Souza (Costume Designer) is excited to be back working with GCRC!
-For the stage, she has recently designed Mamma Mia!, Oklahoma!The Addams FamilyAnnie, YES Co.’s 30th Anniversary Concert Spectacular, and Singin’ in the Rain for YES Company, On Golden Pond, Holes, All is Calm, Guess Who’s Coming to DinnerLittle WomenTo Kill A Mockingbird, A Christmas Story, Of Mice and Men, Murder on the Orient Express, Winter Wonderettes, 12 Angry Jurors, Born Yesterday, 1984, Boeing Boeing, The 25th Annual Putnam County Spelling Bee for GCRC, and Mother of the Maid and Rough Crossing for Prospect Theater Project.
+Noelle Souza is excited to be back working with GCRC!
+For the stage, she has recently designed Mamma Mia!, Oklahoma!The Addams FamilyAnnie, YES Co.’s 30th Anniversary Concert Spectacular, and Singin’ in the Rain for YES Company, On Golden Pond, Holes, All is Calm, Guess Who’s Coming to DinnerLittle WomenTo Kill A Mockingbird, A Christmas Story, Of Mice and Men, Murder on the Orient Express, Winter Wonderettes, 12 Angry Jurors, Born Yesterday, 1984, Boeing Boeing, The 25th Annual Putnam County Spelling Bee, Dial M for Murder, Into The Woods, The Curious Incident of the Dog in the Night-Time, The Da Vinci Code for GCRC, and Mother of the Maid and Rough Crossing for Prospect Theater Project.
 For television, she has worked as the wardrobe stylist for over 15 national commercials for the brand, Grocery Outlet.
 Ms. Souza holds a degree from the University of San Diego.

 Patrick Norris